 Plastic barrels can act as great jump wings.
 Fill with sand to weigh them down and you can purchase barrel jump-cups online to hang on the barrels and hold the poles, turning them into your own showjumps.
 Just make sure they are weighted or fixed so they can’t roll.

 Or think cross-country.
-“I use blue plastic barrels a lot,” says 2016 Olympic eventer Kitty King.
+“I use blue plastic barrels a lot,” says five-star eventer Kitty King.
 “I use two barrels with a short pole between them to create skinnies, or I jump a single barrel with poles for arrowhead practise.
 These can be done on grass or an arena.
 You can build corner jumps and angles too — it’s great in the arena for introducing horses to cross-country ideas.”

 Wooden pallets are a firm favourite with equestrians for their versatility.
 They can readily be picked up from distribution companies that discard them (sometimes for free if you ask nicely) and these can then be broken down into sections providing materials for building wings, gates and fillers.
 Just make sure there are no protruding nails or wooden shards that might cause an injury.

 “When I very first started, I remember I didn’t have a gate and there was always one at Hickstead and so my dad got a pallet and built a gate out of one,” says showjumper Nicole Pavitt.